 2.130 Faculty Ranks

 Full-time tenured or tenure-track teaching faculty members are assigned the faculty ranks of Instructor, Assistant, Associate, or Full Professor.
 The modifier "Visiting" is used to denote a full-time faculty member who is teaching on a temporary basis.

+Instructors typically have an earned master’s degree, previous teaching experience (including experience as a teaching assistant), and evidence of potential for growth as a teacher and scholar

+Assistant professors typically have a doctorate or other relevant terminal degree, previous teaching experience, and strong evidence of potential for growth as a teacher and scholar

+Associate professors have a doctorate or other relevant terminal degree, completion of at least five years in an assistant professor appointment, demonstrated excellence in teaching, demonstrated scholarly and/or creative achievement, and demonstrated service to the College and/or the profession

+Professors have a doctorate or other relevant terminal degree, completion of at least five years at the rank of associate professor, demonstrated continuing excellence in teaching, demonstration of continued scholarly and/or creative accomplishment, and demonstration of sustained service to the College, including leadership roles

 Part-time faculty members are assigned the rank of Lecturer, either "temporary" or "continuing."
 Normally, part-time faculty will have a graduate degree in the appropriate field.
 See "Part-time Faculty Status" (2.221).